PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-08 14:55:59
+Last updated: 2024-04-08 14:56:32
-Random Quote: War.
-Such a fascinating concept.
-A temporary salve for a permanent human flaw. - The Handler
+Random Quote: Our power comes from the perception of our power. - Mikhail Gorbachev